 This is the good news: through Jesus’ death and resurrection, God is no longer separated from us.
 God now comes near to us to invite us to believe this good news.
 God has already done all the work, so once we believe him and respond in grateful acceptance, we are completely forgiven and have eternal life with God.

-This is why there are photos of bridges here at On Your Side.
+This is why you’ll see lots of photos of bridges here on the blog.
 The bridges are meant to be reminders of the good news of Jesus Christ.
 Through the life, death, and resurrection of Jesus, God has crossed over to us.
 God isn’t even standing distant on the other side waiting on us.
 God is actively pursuing us, inviting us to recognize Jesus as God, believe in his good news, and be restored to God forever.